 - To maximize production from reservoirs that are not efficiently drained by vertical wells.

 Planning The Well Profile

 The geologist specifies the target and will not merely define a certain point as the target but also specify the acceptable tolerance (e.g., a circle of radius 100 feet having the exact target as its center).
 A target zone should be selected as large as possible to achieve the objective.
-If multiple zones are to be penetrated, multiple targets should be selected so that the planned pattern is reasonable and can be achieved without causing excessive drilling problems.
+If multiple zones are to be penetrated, various targets should be chosen so that the planned pattern is reasonable and can be achieved without causing excessive drilling problems.
 After selecting the target, head to select the most applicable well pattern.

 Allocation Of Slots To Target

 The inner slots are used to drill to the innermost targets (i.e., those targets at the smallest horizontal distances from the platform), and these wells will be given slightly deeper kick-off points.
-The outer slots are used to drill to the targets furthest from the platform.
+The outer slots drill to the targets furthest from the platform.
 These wells will be given shallow kick-off points and higher build-up rates to keep the maximum inclination of the well as low as possible.

 Kick-Off Point & Build-Up Rate In Well Trajectory Calculation